About

 Fast facts

-• All University degree programs include an international general education requirement.
-WMU was the first American university to require all students to include study of the non-Western world.
+• WMU was the first American university to require all students to include study of the non-Western world.

-• WMU currently enrolls more than 1,800 international students (spring 2020) representing more than 100 countries.
-The top-five countries (alpha order) typically sending international students to WMU are: Kingdom of Saudi Arabia, India, People’s Republic of China, Dominican Republic and Iraq.
+• WMU currently directly enrolls more than 1,200 international students (fall 2023) representing more than 95 countries.
 Review current enrollment by geographic region in Institutional Research's Enrollment Map.

-• The institute is responsible for international student recruitment and retention, marketing, and international student admissions for all undergraduate and graduate programs in collaboration with academic departments.
-The institute provides support services for international students, including counseling and orientation programs.
+• The institute is responsible for international student recruitment and retention, international student admissions, and marketing for all undergraduate and graduate programs in collaboration with academic departments.
+The institute provides support services for international students, including immigration counseling and orientation programs.

 • The institute offers comprehensive immigration counseling and services to visiting students, scholars, foreign-national faculty and staff, and their WMU hosting or sponsoring departments through a professionally staffed immigration services office.
 The director of immigration services serves as both the Responsible Officer for the WMU Exchange Visitor Program designated by the U.S. Department of State, and as the Principal Designated School Official for WMU, a university certified by the U.S. Student and Exchange Visitor Program (SEVP) to enroll international students.
 The director of immigration services recommends travel policy and procedures for WMU international students, scholars and faculty.
 Immigration staff conduct optional practical training and employment regulation information sessions throughout the academic year.
 Potential health and security issues for WMU students, faculty and staff traveling abroad are reviewed, as needed, by the WMU Study Abroad Security and Health Review Council chaired by the institute associate provost.

 • WMU founded one of the largest and oldest transnational education programs (formerly called ‘twinning’) in the U.S. From WMU’s collaboration with Sunway University College, which began in 1987 to develop their educational programs in Kuala Lumpur, Malaysia, transnational education at the University has grown to include not only twinning programs, but international articulation programs and dual degrees.
-WMU undergraduate transnational education programs currently operate in Malaysia, India, Indonesia, Kenya, China, South Korea, Taiwan, Hong Kong and the Dominican Republic.
+Learn more at our International Partnerships page.

 • WMU hosts Fulbright Fellows, Scholars, and Foreign Language Teaching Assistants through the Haenicke Institute.
 The WMU Fulbright advisor works with WMU faculty interested in becoming Fulbright Scholars and with U.S. students wishing to apply for Fulbright awards.
 The advisor also coordinates the Fulbright Foreign Student, Foreign Language Teaching Assistant (FLTA) and Scholar programs.